TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/Introduction.rst

 :ref:`Backend Layouts <be-layout>` can be configured to define how content elements are arranged in the TYPO3 backend (in rows, columns, grids).
-This can be used in the frontend to determine how the content elements are to be arranged (e.g. in the footer of the page, left column etc.).
+This can be used in the frontend to determine how the content elements are to be arranged (for example in the footer of the page, left column etc.).

 Often content elements and plugins contain a number of fields.
 Not all of these may